 In order to perform those connectivity functions, the IPN must support few specific functionalities described below.

 ● Multicast support: In addition to unicast communication, east-west traffic also comprises Layer 2 multi-destination flows belonging to bridge domains that are extended across Pods.
 This type of traffic is usually referred to as BUM (Broadcast, Unknown Unicast and Multicast) and it is exchanged by leveraging VXLAN data plane encapsulation between leaf nodes.

 Inside a Pod (or ACI fabric), BUM traffic is encapsulated into a VXLAN multicast frame and it is always transmitted to all the local leaf nodes.
 A unique multicast group is associated to each defined Bridge Domain and takes the name of Bridge Domain Group IP–outer (BD GIPo).
-Once received by the leafs, it is then forwarded to the connected devices that are part of that Bridge Domain or dropped depending on the specific Bridge Domain configuration.
+Once received by the leafs, it is then forwarded to the connected devices that are part of that Bridge Domain or dropped depending on the type of BUM frame and on the specific Bridge Domain configuration.

 The main reasons for using PIM Bidir in the IPN network are:

-1. Scalability: Since BUM traffic can be originated by all the leaf nodes deployed across Pods, it would results in the creation of multiple individual (S, G) entries on the IPN devices that may exceed the specific platform capabilities.
+1. Scalability: Since BUM traffic can be originated by all the leaf nodes deployed across Pods, the use of a different PIM protocol (like PIM ASM, for example) would results in the creation of multiple individual (S, G) entries on the IPN devices that may exceed the specific platform capabilities.
 With PIM Bidir, a single (*, G) entry must be created for a given BD, independently from the overall number of leaf nodes.

 3. It represents Cisco’s prescriptive, well-tested and hence recommended design option.